mytourbook/mytourbook/README.md

 # MyTourbook

-All documentations for this project is available at the website <http://mytourbook.sourceforge.net>
+All documentations for this project are available on the website <http://mytourbook.sourceforge.net>

 **Some contributor links**